 Some of these genes are associated with inflammatory responses and with the body’s ability to regulate blood oxygen levels.

-What Are Risk Factors for Sleep Apnea?
+Other Risk Factors for Sleep Apnea

 Additional traits with genetic underpinnings, like sex and race, can influence a person’s risk of developing sleep apnea, but there are also many non-genetic risk factors for sleep apnea.
 To varying degrees, OSA and CSA have been linked to age, lifestyle, health conditions, and environment.
-While OSA and CSA risk factors overlap, they are not exactly the same.
+While OSA and CSA risk factors overlap, they're not exactly the same.

 Obstructive Sleep Apnea in Adults